 Standing his ground Wyatt glared at his father eyes burning like dry ice and bit back hard.
 "Yeah I talked to her.
 She's got some good ideas.
 We discussed setting up my own production company with Gemma, picking up talent you won't look at, like Brew.
 Or Rayne.
 Rayne's damned good, never noticed that did you?
 Yeah, I'm thinking about it, and I'm working with Gemma."

-"You won't allow it?
-I'm not sixteen anymore!
-What's your problem with her?
+"Come on Dad, what's your problem?
 She looks like Mom?
 Did you hate Mom so much that you can't let me have some piece of her?"

-"Don't be stupid Wyatt, she came onto me and didn't get what she wants so she is going to use you just like Bailey did!
+"Don't throw that shit at me.
+Don't be stupid Wyatt, she came onto me and didn't get what she wants so she is going to use you just like Bailey did!
 Open your eyes damn it!
 She doesn't give a damn about you; she wants me and she is going through you!"

 Wyatt exploded.
 "What the hell are you talking about?
-I got past Bailey; did you get past my mother?
 You think Gemma wants you?
+Every woman in the world wants you right?
 You're dead wrong!
+No they don't - get over it!
 It is always about you!
-That's why Rayne left isn't it, because you can't see past your own ego?
-You push us all around like pieces on a chess board and do whatever you want and don't give a damn!
+You push us all around like some kind of game and do whatever you want and don't give a damn!
 That's probably why Beth fucked McDermott!"
 Wyatt paused for a split second then turned on his heel.
 "Fuck you Dad, I'm out of here - you figure it out!"